deepak-ky/Software-Engineering-Fundamentals/System Design/Twitter/Twitter System Design.md

 **Client/Mobile App** : This is where the users will interact with the system by creating tweets, viewing feeds and following/unfollowing others - it's either the frontend browser app or the app on the user's phone.

 **Load Balancer :** All requests will go through our load balancer, which distributes them across multiple application servers.
 This is essentially important in handling the **read heavy traffic** of our news feed.

+For now, we can use layer 4 (transport layer) load balancing, which operates based on TCP Port numbers and IP Addresses.